kornysietsma/lcwa_skeleton/README.md

 * ease of comprehension
 * ease of testing
 * loose coupling, so I can change clients and servers easily
+* avoid complex frameworks!
+There are lots of frameworks that offer some or all of what I'm doing, but:
+** they tend to dominate your app, so you can't switch easily ** which framework will "win" is a bit of a lucky dip - don't want to be tied to an unused framework ** they get in the way of understanding how the technology works ** they add a pile of effort to support old browsers, I'm happy to ignore them
 * clear delineation of state management (see below)
 * tend towards static html to make offline apps easier in the future
 * not caring awfully about "progressive enhancement" - real apps need